 Sometimes I think we miss God’s best for us because we’re just too stuck in the past.
 We may be idolizing an old dream when we’re meant to go after a new one, or pining over an old, toxic flame when God’s trying to bring us a partner we actually deserve.
 Some of us may still working on a side hustle that’s been on financial life support for years, when God’s equipped us for a completely new calling or better venture.

 I’ve just experienced this on a micro level.
 For a while now, I’ve been trying to get back into a teen prison ministry I’ve led for years after taking a short break.
-There’d been some HR chances at the facility, and I couldn’t for the life of me get a response from any of the new admins.
+There’d been some HR changes at the facility, and I couldn’t for the life of me get a response from any of the new admins.
 Somewhere between the fourth “follow up email” that for sure bordered online harassment, and another PMS-infused rant to my husband (how dare they not respond?!
 I’m legally allowed to be there!”) it hit me.
 Oh.
 I think God’s shutting the door.

 I grappled with this thought for a while, as we all do when playing deaf to the Holy Spirit.
 I mean, why on Earth would God not want me to go evangelize to lost children?
 Maybe it’s actually the enemy’s voice, not the Lord’s?
 But eventually, per the usual, my density softened, and I was able to hear God more clearly, realizing that for this season, at least, I needed to be sowing more into my own teenagers’ lives.
 It was a less glamorous answer, and anyone with teenage boys can surely envision the pushback I received after announcing Tuesday night home Bible study….but God was right.